jejacks0n/teaspoon/README.md

 <img src="https://raw.github.com/modeset/teaspoon/master/screenshots/logo_big.png" alt="Logo by Morgan Keys" align="right" />
 <sup>Logo by [Morgan Keys](http://www.morganrkeys.com/)</sup>

 Teaspoon is a Javascript test runner built for Rails.
-It can run tests in the browser and headless using PhantomJS or Selenium WebDriver.
+It can run tests in the browser and headless using PhantomJS, Selenium WebDriver, or Capybara Webkit.

 The project goal is to stay simple while also providing the most complete Javascript testing solution for Rails.